qoherent/ria-hub-docs/docs/content/Usage/webhooks.md

 ### Event information

-**WARNING**: The `secret` field in the payload is deprecated as of Gitea 1.13.0 and will be removed in 1.14.0: https://github.com/go-gitea/gitea/issues/11755
+**WARNING**: The `secret` field in the payload is deprecated as of RIA Hub 1.13.0 and will be removed in 1.14.0: https://github.com/go-gitea/gitea/issues/11755

-The following is an example of event information that will be sent by Gitea to a Payload URL:
+The following is an example of event information that will be sent by RIA Hub to a Payload URL:

 ```